 Need something worth waking up for in the mornings?
 These gluten-free low carb breakfast cookies are your answer!

-Looking at my extensive collection of nuts and seeds, I wanted to come up with a keto breakfast recipe that's not just delicious, but also pretty.
+Looking at my extensive collection of nuts and seeds, I wanted to come up with a breakfast recipe that's not just delicious, but also pretty.

 It had to be cookies!